-Werewolf is a card game that is most commonly played at conventions, but also popular online.
-Its a variant of a game from the former Soviet Union in 1986 called Mafia.
+Werewolf is a card game that is- while commonly played at conventions- also popular online.
+It is a variant of a 1986 game from the former Soviet Union called Mafia.
 In 1997, Andrew Plotkin listed the rules for the game online under the new name Werewolf.

 * During the "night", everyone must close their eyes, put their head down, and repeatedly slap their thigh or pound the table.
 GENTLY.

 * When the werewolf is called by the moderator, it is his or her job to select who they want to kill by silently pointing to whom he or she desires to be eliminated from the game.
 The moderator will then tell the werewolf/werewolves to go to sleep...

 * ...and call upon the seer, who will rise and point to who he or she thinks is the werewolf.
 The moderator will nod yes or no, since the moderator has already seen the werewolf/werewolves raise their heads.
 It must be done in this order.

 * When morning comes, the moderator announces who has been killed, and that person remains silent for the rest of the game.
 It is then time for the villagers to decide who is the werewolf, deciding every morning who to lynch.
 Anyone can claim to be the seer, as it throws people off and makes the game fun.

 This is a simpler version of TheWerewolvesOfMillersHollow.
 The most common form of this game is ''Are You A Werewolf?'', developed by Looney Labs in 2001.
 A similar game, ''VideoGame/TownOfSalem'', was developed by indie company Blank Media Games in 2014.